Discover the BEST day trip from Dubrovnik, Croatia PLUS why I nixed the others! This post is a must-read if you have an extra day in the city.

-Sea kayaking and snorkeling around Dubrovnik and the neighboring islands, visiting the border countries (Bosnia and Herzegovina and Montenegro), island hopping, and wine tours were my top choices.
+My top choices were sea kayaking and snorkeling around Dubrovnik, visiting the border countries (Bosnia and Herzegovina and Montenegro), island hopping, and a few different wine tours.
 All sound like incredible day trips from Dubrovnik, right?!

 TOP Day trips from Dubrovnik